spacemandev-git/swade-macros-simple/README.md

 # SWADE Macros Simple
 A set of useful macros for the SWADE system.
 Growing list, currently:

+## Auto Incap
+If actor wounds or fatigue reach above their max values, all the tokens they have active will auto get the skull icon.
+If you don't want this to happen, toggle it off in the settings.

 ### Card Draw Macro (Spacemandev/brunocalado)
 Draws random cards as tiles on top of the page.